russomi/archived-russomi.github.io/_posts/2019-09-25-working-backwards.md

 ---

 ## Overview
-Starting with the customer and working backwards sounds like common sense.
+Starting with the customer and working backwards[^1] sounds like common sense.
 It is 2019 and [Werner posted about it back in 2006][1].
 It is worth revisiting the process in the context of the problems we try to solve in cloud computing today.

 One challenge in delivery is ensuring _everyone_ is on the same page.
 If the documents required to communicate the